UK Modern Slavery Act Statement Financial Year 2021/22

 We have analysed our FY19/20 annual spend and drawn up a target list of the Top 20 by turnover.
 This represents a mix of large global companies with compliant Modern Slavery Act Statements and published programs, and smaller to medium size UK businesses sub- £36m turnover, who in the main do not have statements.
 One business assessed as requiring a Modern Slavery Statement did not have one.
 All other businesses assessed as requiring statement had a published Modern Slavery Statement available on their website.
 One had not been updated within the last 12 months.
 These will be addressed with the businesses concerned.

 Transparency in Supply Chains

-This exercise will be repeated with the companies identified this year and the results of these efforts will be reported in next year’s Modern Slavery Act statement, FY21/22.
+This exercise will be repeated with the companies identified this year and the results of these efforts will be reported in next year’s Modern Slavery Act statement, FY22/23.
 Key performance indicators to measure effectiveness of steps being taken We commit to tracking and maintain progress against the following key criteria:

 • Significant Tier 1 suppliers MSA Statements Tracked and Scrutinised

 • Supply Chain Maps instigated for ‘At-Risk’ Suppliers

 • All staff trained to build capacity and spot the signs of Modern Slavery Training on modern slavery and trafficking

 We are committed to training and raising awareness of our people and those who work for us so that we can better spot the signs of modern slavery and forced labour.